survivejs/webpack-book/manuscript/05_Developing.md

 -# Developing

-Webpack is driven by configuration, normally named as *webpack.config.js*.
-That's the heart of it all.
-The configuration defines the inputs and the outputs of your project.
-Most importantly, it describes the types of transformations you perform.
-These transformations are defined using **loaders** and **plugins**, each of which serves a purpose of its own.

-In this part, I will show you how to configure a basic development setup based on webpack.
-You will learn a bit about the underlying concepts as well.
+In this part, I will show you how to get up and running with webpack.
+You will learn to configure webpack-dev-server, Hot Module Replacement and, linting.
+Finally, you will compose the configuration so that it is easy to expand in the following parts of the book.